Tools for Finding Your Way Forward

 Below are descriptions of both.
 If you know which one you want just click on it.
 Otherwise read through the more detailed descriptions below and see whether you need one or both.

 Flourish Life Assessment - assess your life on the Nine Needs for human flourishing and the Five Growth Attitudes.
 There are four needs to fill in order to feel safe, and five needs for fulfillment.
 Together with the Five Growth Attitudes, these add up to full human flourishing.
 Find out more and download.

 Vision Planner - for those who need some help turning their vision of flourishing from the Flourish Life Assessment, into an effective action plan.

 These tools are in the process of being released.
-Some are ready and others are coming soon.
+Some are ready and others are coming soon - those in blue are available now.
 Click the button below if you'd like to know as we launch them!

 Flourish Life Assessment

 It could be a vague sense of being off track, a dull emptiness that rears its head every now and then, a feeling of mild panic that your life is passing by so quickly, or even depression where you feel like you've just been stopped in your tracks and have no energy or inspiration to move.

 Whatever it is, you have a sense that you need to stop and look at your life - figure out where you are and whether you need to make a change - before you move on, look up, and all of a sudden it's gone - your chance to do life differently is over!

 First, know that this is a precious moment.
 It's darned uncomfortable, but then lots of important moments are!
 Your choice to listen to this voice rather than trying to get rid of it or drown it out, is how you earn your way to a flourishing future.
 The path to this future is through the discomfort, not around it - we need to look closely at our lives, not distract ourselves from it.
 Like most highly valuable things in life, this achievement is earnt.

 So we need to take a good honest look at where we are now.
 But more than that, we need to know what a flourishing life looks like.